MA Creative Writing

 In the second term:

-This is followed by the Creative Dissertation (60 Credits).
+This is followed by the Creative Dissertation (60 Credits) over the summer period.

-Two years part-time study requires attendance at one seminar in the first teaching block (TB1), one seminar in the second teaching block (TB2) and four hours of tutorial in the third teaching block (TB3) during the first year.
-In the second year, the two years part-time study option requires attendance at one seminar in TB1, one seminar in TB2 and four hours of tutorial in TB3.
+Two years part-time study requires attendance at one seminar in the first teaching block (TB1) and one seminar in the second teaching block (TB2).
+In the second year, the two years part-time study option requires attendance at one seminar in TB1, one seminar in TB2, and tutorials over the summer period.

-Three years part-time study requires attendance at one seminar in TB1, one seminar in TB2 and two hours of tutorial in TB3 in the first year.
-In the second year, it again requires attendance at one seminar in TB1, one seminar in TB2 and two hours of tutorial in TB3.
-The third year of study requires the student to attend six hours of tutorials.
+Three years part-time study requires attendance at one seminar in TB1 and one seminar in TB2 in the first year.
+In the second year, it again requires attendance at one seminar in TB1 and one seminar in TB2.
+The third year of study requires the student to attend tutorials only.

-Visit our programme catalogue for full details of the programme.
+Visit our programme catalogue for full details of the structure and unit content for our MA Creative Writing.

 Entry requirements

-Places are offered on the basis of a portfolio of writing and interview (which may be by telephone or Skype for international applicants).
+Places are offered on the basis of a portfolio of writing.
 We are looking for writers with potential to soon begin publishing their work.
 It is helpful, but not essential, for the applicant to have some idea of the project they hope to undertake during the course of the degree.
 Evidence of prior study in the area, a long-standing writing practice, workshop experience, and extensive reading can also strengthen the application.
 However, the most essential element of the application is the writing itself.
+We are currently only accepting submissions for fiction, creative non fiction (for example, memoir) and poetry.
+The portfolio should be no longer than 20 pages of fiction or creative non-fiction (double spaced, 12-point font) or 8-10 pages of poetry.

 See international equivalent qualifications on the International Office website.